 - Your property has all the usual utilities connected, in your name

-What is the six-year exemption?
+What is the 6-year capital gains tax exemption?

 You buy a property in 2005 and live in it for four years.
 In 2009, you get a new job interstate, so you move out of your home and rent it out.

 You rent the property until 2013, but then you return to Victoria and move back into your original home.
 You stay here until 2016 when you see another job appear interstate.
-You’re allowed to move out again, and access another six-year absence period.
+You’re allowed to move out again and access another six-year absence period.

 Throughout this entire time, your property has been classified as your main residence for CGT purposes, so you’re completely exempt from paying CGT on its sale.

 In this second time away, your property would be considered your main residence up until 2022, or until you buy a new property that’s considered your main residence during this time.

 It’s best to get a thorough market valuation of your property at the close of this six-year period.
 This provides you with an accurate price and clear documentation outlining the capital gain you’ll make during the time your property isn’t your main residence.